 Decomposition is a key aspect of any verification methodology.
-In particular, almost all the solutions of the RPC-memory specification problem [4] in [1] use some sort of decomposition.
-In [3], Lamport and Abadi gave a proof rule for compositional reasoning in an assumption/guarantee framework.
+In particular, almost all the solutions of the RPC-memory specification problem [3] in [4] use some sort of decomposition.
+In [2], Lamport and Abadi gave a proof rule for compositional reasoning in an assumption/guarantee framework.
 A non-trivial decomposition of a closed system is achieved by splitting it into a number of open systems with assumptions reflecting their dependencies.
 In our rule, dependencies are reflected in the choice of trace abstractions between components and a requirement on the relationship between the trace abstractions.

-For finite-state systems, the COSPAN tool [10], based on the automatatheoretic framework of Kurshan [17], implements a procedure for deciding language containment for ω -automata.
+For finite-state systems, the COSPAN [10] tool based on the automatatheoretic framework of Kurshan [17] implements a procedure for deciding language containment for $\omega$ -automatas.

-In [5], Clarke, Browne, and Kurshan show how to reduce the language containment problem for ω -automata to a model checking problem in the restricted case where the specification is deterministic.
+In [5], Clarke, Browne, and Kurshan shows how to reduce the language containment problem for $\omega$ -automata to a model checking problem in the restricted case where the specification is deterministic.
 The SMV tool [24] implements a model checker for the temporal logic CTL [7].
 In COSPAN and SMV, systems are specified using typed C-like programming languages.